novafacing/cgc-challenges/challenges/Virtual_Machine/README.md

 Fixing: Medium

 This CB has 1 vulnerability and can be difficult for a CRS to discover due to the large number of instructions and states of the input.
 It is however possible that a fuzzer using a proper polling input could duplicate a DMARead or DMAWrite call under the right circumstances and uncover the overflow.

+### Read Notes

+* loadfile does a lot of checks and parsing, some of which we may be able to handle but others which we may not...